-- 9. As outlined by the template in Appendix A, each resolution shall be written in the following format: - a.
+- 9. As outlined by the template in Appendix "A", each resolution shall be written in the following format: - a.
 A concise title, which specifies the issue in the resolution; - b.
-A preamble of "WHEREAS" clauses, which provide a clear, brief, and factual context for the operative clause;
+A preamble of "WHEREAS" clauses, which provide a clear, brief, and factual context for the operative clause; - c.

-- c.
 An operative clause, which clearly sets out what the resolution is meant to achieve and the proposal for action; and - d.
 Background information, which provides further context as to why the issue is important to Alberta municipalities. - 10.
-The mover has primary responsibility for researching and drafting the resolution. - 11.
-Members are encouraged to seek initial advice from AUMA Administration on resolution topics and sources of information, as well as feedback on the format, accuracy, and clarity of draft resolutions.
+Primary responsibility for researching and drafting resides with the mover. - 11.
+Members are encouraged to seek initial advice from ABmunis Administration on resolution topics and sources of information, as well as feedback on the format, accuracy and clarity of draft resolutions.